SiruLee/sirulee.github.io/_posts/2024-05-09-towards-an-ontology.md

 9. Every three-dimensional entity has at least one boundary, where the dimension of the boundary is exactly two-dimensional

 ## The Assembly Ontology
+The Assembly Ontology (AO) consists of three primary modules:

+1. *The Shape Ontology*: based on the CardWorld and BoxWorld Ontologies by Gruninger and Bouafound (2011)[^Gruninger-Bouafound] which itself is based on Hilbert's axiomatic theory of geometry by Hilbert (1902)[^Hilbert].
+The ontology specifies properties and relationships among five disjoint categories of entities that represent zero-, one-, two-, three-, and four-dimensional objects where four-dimensional objects are collections of three-dimensional objects.
+2. *The MT Multidimensional Object Mereotopology (MT MOM)*: captures mereological and topological relationships between individuals with zero-, one-, two-, and three-dimensions.
+3. *The Boundary Ontology*: extends the Shape Ontology with axioms that describe properties of physical boundaries.

 [^r1]: Aameri, B., Cheong, H., & Beck, J. (2019). _Towards an ontology for generative design of mechanical assemblies_.
 Appl.
 Ontology, 14, 127-153.
+[^Casati-Varzi]: Casati, R. and Varzi, A. (1999). _Parts and places: The structures of spatial representation_.
+MIT Press
+[^Gruninger-Aameri]: Gruninger, M. and Aameri, B. (2017). _A new perspective on the mereotopology of RCC8_.
+In COSIT 2017.
+[^Gruninger-Bouafound]: Gruninger, M. and Bouafoud, S. (2011).
+Thinking outside (and inside) the box.
+In _Proceedings of SHAPES 1.0: The Shape of Things_. _Workshop at CONTEXT-11_, volume 812.
+CEUR-WS.
+[^Hilbert]: Hilbert, D. (1902). _The foundations of geometry_.
+Open court publishing Company.